liambll/blog-archive/_posts/2017-07-26-graphical-model.markdown

 ## 1. Description
 Probabilistic graphical models use a graph-based representation of a set of independences among random variables.
 There two general branches of graphical models:
-* Directed graphical model, or Bayesian Network: represents a set of random variables and their conditional dependencies using a directed acyclic graph.
+* __Directed graphical model__, or __Bayesian Network__: represents a set of random variables and their conditional dependencies using a directed acyclic graph.
 For example, a Bayesian Network can represents the relationship between diseases, symptoms and treatment.
 There are induced dependencies in Bayesian Network, eg. diseases cause certain symptoms, diseases and symptoms lead to certain treatment.
 <div class="imgcap">
 <div >
     <img src="/blog/assets/graphical-model/bayesian-network.png" width = "300">